 And although we have some great ideas for improving the park, we know that getting input from park users will make the park successful.
 City staff will incorporate opportunities for your thoughts and feedback every step of the way.
 In this initial planning phase, City staff will seek input on community preference for the general park concept.
 Please join us at one of the following input opportunities:

 Can’t make any of these meetings?
-Share your input online through Open City Hall.
-We’ll open up the online discussion Wednesday, April 5.
+Share your input online through Open City Hall Asheville.
+This survey will be open through May 14.

 For more information on the Jake Rusher Park Improvement Project please visit our project page.